ibm-cloud-docs/account/service_credentials.md

-### Example request to create an app credential binding
+### Example Request to create an App Credential Binding
 {: #app-cred-binding-api}

 ```bash